samyak-shrestha/git-repo-example/people/praagya.md

-# 👋 Hello, I'm Ramesh Bista
+# 👋 Hello, I'm Praagya Devkota

 Welcome to my personal developer portfolio, built with 💙 using **GitHub Pages** and Markdown.